The NV is the public limited company in the Netherlands and the table below highlights some of its main characteristics:

 The video below presents the main steps to register a public limited liability company in the Netherlands:

-A Naamloze Vennootshap (NV) is a limited liability company in the Netherlands.
 In order to open a Dutch NV company, you must first understand the main characteristics this type of company has.
 First, the minimum amount of share capital is EUR 45,000 and at least 20% of this capital must be issued.
 A NV company is normally suitable for companies wishing to raise capital publicity.

-The NV type of company in Netherlands must have at least one shareholder, a supervision board plus a managing board.
+The NV type of company in the Netherlands must have at least one shareholder, a supervision board plus a managing board.
 In addition, this type of company must maintain a local address.
 A Dutch NV company has share certificates, bearer shares or registered shares that can be freely transferable and has a 10% of the outstanding shares that may be repurchased by the company.

 The incorporation of a NV company needs the involvement of a civil-law-notary and a Dutch lawyer specialized in drafting and executing deeds of incorporation.

 It is important to consider the fact that opening a NV in the Netherlands requires the company registration at the Chamber of Commerce.
 In order to complete the registration procedure, several documents are requested: an ID, a bank statement that is not older than 30 days, and a copy of the home address or a rental contract if it is the case.
-These documents are requested in order to receive an unique registration number.
+These documents are requested in order to receive a unique registration number.

 Founders of a NV company in the Netherlands